Ava (2020 film): Plot

-Ava Faulkner (Jessica Chastain) is a recovering addict and former soldier turned assassin.
+Ava Faulkner is a recovering addict and former soldier turned assassin.
 In France, she kidnaps her new target, an English businessman.
 Before she kills him, she questions him on why someone wants him dead.
 Unbeknownst to her, another woman electronically eavesdrops on the conversation.
-Afterwards, Ava flies to Boston where she visits with her estranged sister Judy and her mother Bobbi who is hospitalized for angina pain.
+Afterwards, Ava flies to Boston where she visits with her estranged sister Judy and her mother Bobbi, who is hospitalized for angina pain.
 Ava has not seen them in eight years.

 Ava's handler and former Army superior, Duke, sends her to Saudi Arabia to kill a German general.
 Ava lures the general into a trap and injects him with a poison to make it appear he died of a heart attack.
-She is interrupted by the general's security guards.
+Having blown her cover due to a mispronunciation of a man in her backstory, she is interrupted by the general's security guards.
 A gunfight ensues, leaving all the men dead.

 Ava escapes and travels to Barneville-Carteret where Duke apologizes for the botched operation, insisting that the bad intel was a simple mistake.
 He gives her time off to decompress and she returns to Boston and meets Michael, her former fiancé who is now in a relationship with her sister Judy.

 In British Columbia, Duke meets with his superior, Simon.
 Simon's daughter Camille is the woman who had earlier eavesdropped on Ava's hit.
 Simon believes Ava is a liability and that her questioning of targets demonstrates insufficient commitment to their operation.
 After Duke leaves, Simon reaffirms the hit on Ava.
-She kills her attacker and then confronts Duke who insists that it was a random drug addict attack.
-That night, Ava goes to dinner with Judy and Michael but their conversation does not go well.
-The next morning, Judy meets Ava and tells her Michael is missing.
-Realizing he has started gambling again, Ava rescues him from a gambling den run by a woman, Toni, to whom Michael is indebted.
+She kills her attacker and then confronts Duke who insists that it was a random attack by a drug addict.
+That night, Ava goes to dinner with Judy and Michael (as recommended by Ava's mother to reconcile and patch up their differences), but their conversation does not go well.
+Judy abruptly leaves the table when witty banter between Ava and Michael ensues.
+Michael and Ava are left to chat for a while until Michael leaves as well, still visibly upset at Ava for being gone the past 8 years with no contact.
+At 5 o'clock in the morning, Ava is startled awake by knocking at her hotel door.
+It's Judy telling her Michael has gone missing.
+Realizing he has started gambling again, Ava denies knowing where he is to Judy.
+The next scene shows Ava going to rescue him from a gambling den run by a woman, named Toni, to whom Michael is indebted for over $80,000.
+A fight ensues with Toni's guards after Ava tries to leave with Michael.
+Ava asks Toni to give her 36 hours to clear Michael's debt and Toni, seeing her guards injured on the floor, begrudgingly agrees.